Entry Level Jobs with Visa Sponsorship

 Which visa types are most common for entry level international professionals?

-F-1 graduates most often start on OPT or STEM OPT, which give you 12 or 36 months of work authorization tied to your degree field.
+F-1 graduates most often start on OPT (12 months of work authorization) or, for STEM graduates, OPT plus the 24-month STEM extension (36 months total), tied to your degree field.
 From there, the H-1B is the standard employer-sponsored step for professional roles in specialty occupations.
 Canadians and Mexicans can use the TN visa for specific professional categories.
-Australians have the E-3.
+Australians have the E-3 visa.
 Each pathway has different timelines, employer obligations, and eligibility rules, so the right visa depends on your nationality, degree, and job offer.

 Do entry level employers actually sponsor visas, or is sponsorship reserved for experienced hires?